Learn why Gartner just named Builder a Cool Vendor

 For more information, read Using Builder API Keys.

-Currently, when you go to http://localhost:3000, you should see a 404 page.
+Currently, when you go to http://localhost:3000, you should get a 404 page.
 This is because your app is not ready for you to provide a page to render.

 To give your app something to work with, click on the Content icon in the left sidenav: